ayush51/tutorial/tutorial.md

 <a name="customise_control_switching></a>
 #### Customise control switching

-If you want to be able to switch the controls between the leader and the follower, you can chose between either allowing the agent to take control, or to request it from the leader.
+If you want to be able to switch control between the leader and the follower, you can chose between either allowing the agent to take control, or to request it from the leader.
 This could be useful for when users require further guidance through the website.

 ![request control](https://raw.github.com/surfly/tutorial/master/screens/agent_request.png)